georchni/QOSF-Mentorship-Program/README.md

 # QOSF-Mentorship-Program
-Sample solutions for the given evaluation tasks of the QOSF Program
+Sample solutions for the given evaluation task 4 of the QOSF Program